BrittanyBowman/dev-chat/README.md

 These are the suffixes that the promise middleware will apply to our asynchronous actions, we want to save them to variables for two reasons: ease of use, and avoiding errors!

 Next, create an action type of `SET_POSTS` set equal to `"SET_POSTS"`.
-Underneath the reducer create an action creator function `setPosts` which takes a single parameter `postsPromise`.
+Underneath the reducer create and export an action creator function `setPosts` which takes a single parameter `postsPromise`.
 This action creator should return an object that looks like this `{ payload: postsPromise, type: SET_POSTS }`.

 Now that we have an action creator ready to go, we need to update our state and reducer to be able to handle that action.
 Add two new properties to `initialState`: